 With the economy coming back strong and surpassing pre-pandemic levels (CNBC), firms are much more optimistic about increasing their fees next year.

-In fact, a substantial 74.6% of firms are considering increasing their fees in 2022.
+In fact, a substantial 74.6% of firms plan to increase fees in the next year.

 Here is the breakdown of the percentage of fee increase that firms are planning:

 - 5-10% (25.3%)

 Increasing your fees can have an impact on your firm’s overall financial health.

 So make sure to take everything from costs to profit into consideration if you plan on re-adjusting your fees.

 This way, you’ll know whether you’re making the right decision for your firm in the long run.